Affiliate links on Android Authority may earn us a commission. Learn more.

 Pricing & final thoughts

 Battery life could be better and some may not like the inclusion of a notch, but I didn’t find either one to be a deal breaker.
-Whether the LG G7 ThinQ will be able to outshine its biggest rivals remains to be seen but it certainly has the firepower to go toe-to-toe with the best smartphones available.
+The LG G7 ThinQ certainly has the firepower to go toe-to-toe with its competition.
 LG deserves more attention from consumers and if you haven’t considered an LG device in the past, the LG G7 ThinQ wouldn’t be a bad place to start.

 So that’s it for our LG G7 review.
-What do you think of LG’s latest?
+What do you think of LG G7 ThinQ?
 Let us know down in the comments.